-With five world performance records related to its ultracapacitor technologies under its belt, FastCAP is focused on the expansion of its first commercial hit – ultracapacitor based systems that operate safely and reliably in extreme temperatures.
-The absence of safe, reliable energy storage is a pain point in many industries, from vehicles to aeronautics to energy exploration.
-FastCAP has found an ideal application in the oil, gas, and geothermal industries, utilizing its technology in systems deployed while drilling, making the drilling process safer, data driven and more efficient.
-“We are making a big impact in the oil and gas industry, addressing a long existing need of oil service companies, so this is an exciting first market for us” stated Dr. Riccardo Signorelli, CEO of FastCAP.
-“But FastCAP is a clean technology company at heart, and the long term vision for our drilling technology product line is to enable a new era of geothermal energy exploration and development” he noted.
-Geothermal energy is a virtually unlimited, carbon free energy source that is available 24/7, anywhere in the world.
+The absence of safe, reliable energy storage is a pain point in many industries, from vehicles to aeronautics to traditional energy exploration.
+FastCAP has found a niche for its high temperature ultracaps in the oil and gas industry, utilizing its technology in systems deployed while drilling, making the drilling process safer, data driven and more efficient.
+FastCAP’s existing commercial ultracaps, the first in the world to operate at 150˚C, served as a starting point for the GTO research and development.
+“We are making a big impact in oil and gas, addressing a long existing need of oil service companies, so this is an exciting beach head market for us” stated Riccardo Signorelli, CEO of FastCAP.
+“But FastCAP is a clean technology company at heart, and the long term mission with our drilling technology product line is to enable a new era of geothermal energy exploration and development,” he noted.
+Geothermal energy is a virtually unlimited, carbonless energy source that is available 24/7, anywhere in the world.
 It does not present problems typically associated with other energy sources, such as intermittency with renewables, toxic wastes with nuclear, and CO2 emissions with fossil fuels.
-FastCAP is currently developing a cutting-edge system for geothermal drilling under a grant it received in 2011 from the U.S. Department of Energy’s Geothermal Technologies Program.
-“People often chuckle at this goal, assuming it is unrealistic or impossible, but geothermal energy exists today beneath our feet, to the tune of 50,000 times more available energy than the sum of all oil and gas reserves in the world - and all we have to do to leverage this enormous resource is bring technology to the table that will allow us to drill for it effectively and intelligently.
-Geothermal is as close as it comes to a ‘silver bullet’ in the global energy equation, and FastCAP’s technology can enable that future.”
+Signorelli considers the most significant obstacle to widespread deployment of geothermal energy production an engineering problem that FastCAP can solve with its technology: “Being able to drill for geothermal energy more efficiently and intelligently is the key to enabling widespread geothermal energy development, and this is something that we enable with our high temperature downhole power sources.”